New York state part 100 regulations – school counseling programs

 To achieve the best results for all students, QUFSD school counselors will regularly evaluate the effectiveness of the Comprehensive School Counseling Program.
 The K-12 school counselors will use accountability strategies to monitor student achievement, to continually evaluate and improve the Comprehensive School Counseling Program and to demonstrate the impact the program is having on students.
 The accountability system serves to answer the question, “How are students different as a result of the school counseling program?”
 (ASCA, 2012).

-K-12 school counselors will use data from the New York State Report Card and other corresponding information to drive programming and changing needs.
-Areas for data analysis could look at the district school profile, Naviance post-secondary planning, Schoolzilla achievement outcomes and other student-management information.
+K-12 school counselors will use data from various checkpoints such as but not limited to: the New York State Report Card, student assessment, Naviance post-secondary planning, Tableau student achievement results, and Schooltool student management information.
+School Counselors will utilize various data and other corresponding information to drive programming and changing student needs.
 Use of time assessment will be used to gauge the alignment of the school counselor’s time related to program goals.

 Goals for the program are to implement pre- and post-surveys for curriculum to inform decisions about future programming.
 The QUFSD K-12 Advisory Council will review the program results to assess areas that need improvement and those programs that have shown success for continued implementation.